fbpx

 With peer-to-peer fundraising events, your organization reaches out to dedicated supporters or ambassadors for your cause and invites them to create dedicated donation pages on behalf of your mission.
 These individuals then, in turn, reach out to their networks of friends and followers to ask for donations.

 Because peer-to-peer fundraising offers so many benefits for nonprofit organizations, it’s become a staple within the modern state of fundraising.
-However, to get the most out of this type of fundraising campaign, your organization needs to understand how peer-to-peer fundraising plays into your organization’s overall strategic plan.
+However, to get the most out of this type of fundraising campaign, your organization needs to understand how peer-to-peer fundraising plays in achieving your organization’s philanthropic mission.

 In this guide, we’ll discuss the part that your next peer-to-peer fundraising initiative can play in your strategic plan.
-Specifically, we’ll talk about how peer-to-peer campaigns can assist you in:
+Specifically, we’ll talk about how peer-to-peer campaigns can assist you in funding new projects, acquiring new donors, engaging your current supporters, and promoting upcoming events.

 Funding New Projects